StatisticalRethinkingJulia/ParetoSmoothedImportanceSampling.jl/README.md

 Updates for Julia v1+, the new Pkg ecosystem and the addition of WAIC and pk utilities have been done by Rob J Goedman.

+A new package, ParetoSmooth.jl, might over time replace the inner parts of this package.

 ### Installation

-Once registered, ParetoSmoothedImportanceSampling.jl can be installed with:
+ParetoSmoothedImportanceSampling.jl can be installed with:
 ```
 Pkg.add("ParetoSmoothedImportanceSampling")
 ```